-Schmitt, Waldo L. Formerly, Department of Zoology, Smithsonian Institution, Washington, DC.
+Schmitt, Waldo L. Department of Zoology, Smithsonian Institution, Washington, DC.

 Feldmann, Rodney M. Department of Geology, Kent State University, Kent, Ohio.

 - Nervous system

 - Glands and glandular systems